domenipavec/django-angular-bootstrap-docker/README.md

 django-angular-bootstrap-boilerplate
 ====================================

 This is a boilerplate to quickly get started with your django project.
-The main includes of this boilerplate is Django, Django SEO Js, AngularJs and bootstrap.
+The main includes of this boilerplate is Django, Django SEO Js (Prerender.io), AngularJs and bootstrap.

 What's included?
 -